1. How is Africa?

 11. Do you feel out of place?

-Nobody quite gets me
+Nobody quite gets me like this girl does |

 Of course I do.
 I am a white lady walking around speaking Afrikaans with a funny accent.
 I'm frequently referred to as 'wit brood' aka 'white bread'.
 I get stared at constantly and frequently people greet me with German, because I just must be a German tourist.
 But someday I'll just be another Baster walking down the street.
 People will know me for the work I do and my crazy amazing dance skills.
 (Or at least that's what I dream in my head.)